Chad Mendes: Submission grappling

 Mendes competed in Submission Underground 3 on January 30, 2017, where he defeated Brazilian jiu-jitsu world champion and 27 time Grapplers Quest champion, Jeff Glover in overtime.

+Mendes was scheduled to face Kevin Lee at ADXC 5 on August 3, 2024.
+Lee was replaced by Diego Brandão on short notice, and Mendes won the match by decision.

 Personal life

-Mendes is of Portuguese, Italian, Puerto Rican, Irish, and Native American descent.
+Mendes graduated from California Polytechnic State University with a degree in engineering.
+He is of Portuguese, Italian, Puerto Rican, Irish, and Native American descent.

-Mendes and his wife Abby have a daughter (born 2019).
+Mendes' nickname, "Money", is shortened from his initial nickname, "Money Shot", the latter of which was suggested by training partner Urijah Faber.
+When asked how he got the nickname, Mendes stated that during his early days of MMA training right after graduating college, he had no knowledge of stand-up fighting, and one time, when he went for a takedown after taking a punch from one his training partners, they would claim that his "shot is money", hence the nickname stuck.
+It was after signing a sponsorship deal with Pepsi and joining the WEC that the nickname was shortened to "Money", as his initial one was deemed too vulgar for television.

-Mendes founded the hunting and fishing guide service Finz and Featherz.
+Outside of combat sports, Mendes is the founder of hunting and fishing guide service Finz and Featherz, which has been attributed to his love for hunting and fishing, having grown up in the countryside.

+In 2019, Mendes and his wife Abby welcomed a daughter.

+Legal issues

 Mendes was charged with battery for his alleged involvement in a bar fight on July 29, 2012 in his hometown of Hanford, California.
 The Kings County District Attorney's Office announced on August 25, 2012, that it would seek a battery charge against Mendes.
 The charges were dropped after Mendes pleaded no contest to a count of public disturbance and paid a fine.